 In A Man Apart, written by Peter Forbes and Helen Whybrow, Peter talks about how his mentor and friend, Bill Coperthwaite, gifted him a spoon that Bill had carved from pear wood.
 Bill Copperthwaite gave Peter this gift along with the following story of the lineage of this tree…

 After spending time with Mahatma Gandhi, Richard Gregg wrote a book about Gandhi’s work called The Power of Nonviolence, a book credited by Martin Luther King, Jr. as contributing to his work.
-When Richard Gregg left India, Gandhi gifted him the branch of a pear tree.
-Richard Gregg either grafted or planted that branch and gifted Helen and Scott Nearing (the Nearings were modern homesteading pioneers who wrote The Good Life and other books and gifted land to Elliot Coleman who has done good work in organic agriculture) a cutting from this same pear tree which they subsequently grafted to root stock in their garden in Vermont.
+When Richard Gregg left India, Gandhi gifted him a scion from a pear tree.
+Richard Gregg either grafted that scion and gifted a cutting from the resulting pear tree to Helen and Scott Nearing (the Nearings were modern homesteading pioneers who wrote The Good Life and other books and gifted land to Elliot Coleman who has done good work in organic agriculture) which they subsequently grafted to root stock in their garden in Vermont.
 When the Nearings moved their homestead from Vermont to Maine, they took a cutting of this tree with them and established the same pear tree on their new land.
 And, it was a branch from this pear tree that Bill used for Peter’s spoon.

 Peter Forbes says that he’s not sure if the story is true.
 Whether true or not, though, the spoon was gifted as a way to honor that intellectual and emotional legacy, a gift from one generation to the next.